aabduvakhobov/ModelarDB-Analyzer/README.md

 ## License
 The code is licensed under version 2.0 of the Apache License and a copy of the license is bundled with the program.

-The code uses components from [ModelarDB](https://github.com/ModelarData/ModelarDB) which is released under version 2.0 of the Apache License..
+The code uses components from [ModelarDB](https://github.com/ModelarData/ModelarDB) which is released under version 2.0 of the Apache License.